bbchung/gasynctags/README.md

 gasynctags is only tested on linux platform.

 ## Usage
-1. Create gtags db MANUALLY on your project folder.
+1. Create gtags db on your project folder.
-2. gasynctags will search gtags db and add it to vim.
+2. once gtags db is created, gasynctags will search and add it to vim.

 ## Options